Your 30 60 90 day plan for Supervisors

 Week 3

-• Work with superior to identify and set a measurement system for job success in the next six weeks.
+• Work with superiors to identify and set a measurement system for job success in the next six weeks.

 Week 4